How to watch the SpaceX Crew Dragon manned spacecraft launch

 The Crew Dragon will be carried aloft by a Falcon 9 rocket with 1.7 million pounds of thrust from its first stage engines.
 After powering the spacecraft out of the lower atmosphere, SpaceX will attempt to land the first stage on an off-shore droneship while the second stage continues the climb to orbit.

 Twelve minutes after liftoff, the Crew Dragon will be released to fly on its own.
-It's scheduled to arrive at the International Space Station at 11:40 a.m.
-Thursday.
+It's scheduled to arrive at the International Space Station about 19 hours later.
 There, they'll join a crew of three others, including commander Chris Cassidy and two Russian cosmonauts, whose work on the orbiting station is largely devoted to scientific research in microgravity.

 Their exact return date will be determined later, with weather conditions being a factor.